Why Family Patterns Repeat Across Generations

 Families Carry More Than Genetics

-Families pass on more than physical characteristics.
+Families pass on far more than physical characteristics.

 Children also absorb: